Does anyone have blank template or form that I could look at to draft a contract for a potential buyer? Thanks.

 I mean, if I know how to process and package a FNMA loan, then I dont need to involve 3rd party to process it for me right?

-Get The Ultimate Beginner's Guide to Real Estate Investing for FREE - read by more than 100,000 people - AND get exclusive real estate investing tips, tricks, and techniques delivered straight to your inbox weekly!
+Get The Ultimate Beginner's Guide to Real Estate Investing for FREE - read by more than 100,000 people - AND get exclusive real estate investing tips, tricks, and techniques delivered straight to your inbox twice weekly!

 Sign up below to download the eBook for FREE today!